usaid-cs/yesterday-i-learned/python-django.md

 ## REST Framework

 - A `Serializer` can validate `request.query_params` (especially query strings that have repeated keys), but once you convert the query params to a `dict`, it cannot do the same thing anymore.
+- A viewset literally [creates one view for every list or detail method](https://github.com/encode/django-rest-framework/blob/1e383f103a1a84461e949e59b001ee61a2e0f7c4/rest_framework/viewsets.py#L103), and then [overwrites your view's (http verb) handler to be that method](https://github.com/encode/django-rest-framework/blob/1e383f103a1a84461e949e59b001ee61a2e0f7c4/rest_framework/viewsets.py#L118).

 ## Testing